Acts 21

 Acts 21:10-14Agabus: The Living Prophecy

-10And as we tarried there many days, there came down from Judaea a certain prophet named Agabus.
-11And when he was come unto us, he took Paul's girdle, and bound his own hands and feet, and said, Thus saith the Holy Ghost, So shall the Jews at Jerusalem bind the man that owneth this girdle, and shall deliver him into the hands of the Gentiles.
-12And when we heard these things, both we and they of that place besought him not to go up to Jerusalem.
+10And as we tarried there many days, there came down from Judaea a certain prophet, named Agabus.
+11And when he was come unto us, he took Paul’s girdle, and bound his own hands and feet, and said, Thus saith the Holy Ghost, So shall the Jews at Jerusalem bind the man that owneth this girdle, and shall deliver him into the hands of the Gentiles.
+12And when we heard these things, both we, and they of that place, besought him not to go up to Jerusalem.
 13Then Paul answered, What mean ye to weep and to break mine heart? for I am ready not to be bound only, but also to die at Jerusalem for the name of the Lord Jesus.
-14And when he would not be persuaded, we ceased, and said, The will of the Lord be done.
+14And when he would not be persuaded, we ceased, saying, The will of the Lord be done.

 Agabus is a prophet we have met before (Acts 11:28), where he predicted a great famine in Judaea in the days of Claudius.
 He is a man who speaks God's word with accuracy.
 His presence in Caesarea is no accident.
 He has come to bear witness to what Paul already knows in his spirit.

-Agabus does not simply announce the prophecy.
-He enacts it.
+Agabus enacts the prophecy rather than merely announcing it.
 He takes Paul's belt - Paul's own possession, the thing that belongs to Paul - and binds himself with it.
 This is street prophecy, embodied prophecy.
-Everyone watching understands instantly: what is coming to Paul is not vague.
-It is specific.
-It is soon.
+Everyone watching understands instantly: what is coming to Paul is specific and soon.

 The prophecy is exact: the Jews will bind Paul, and they will deliver him to the Gentiles.
 This is precisely what will happen.
 The Jewish mob will seize him, the Roman authority will intervene and arrest him, and he will be delivered from the hands of his own people into the hands of Rome.
 The Spirit knows the future perfectly.
 The Spirit has told Paul before he ever left Antioch.
 Yet He tells him again, through Agabus, so there is no ambiguity.
 Paul is walking into this with his eyes wide open.

-The company beseeches Paul.
-Not just the Tyrian disciples now, but the travelers with Paul, the people of Caesarea, all united in one voice: do not go.
+The company beseeches Paul: the travelers with Paul, the people of Caesarea, the Tyrian disciples, all united in one voice: do not go.
 The pressure is enormous.
 The logic is sound.
 The love is genuine.
 Yet Paul will not bend.

 This is the hinge of the chapter.
 After Paul speaks his resolve, something shifts in those around him.
 They stop arguing.
 They stop beseeching.
 Instead, they say: "The will of the Lord be done."
 They have heard from Paul that he has heard from God.
 They stop trying to rewrite his story.
 They surrender to it.
 This is what it looks like when a church learns to say yes to the Spirit, even when it means losing someone they love.